 Low floor is facing again the carpark podium and expose to the noise of traffic from drop-off area and entrance of carpark podium.
 B2-h type, those above carpark podium will expose NKVE noise in both balcony and master bedroom.
 Nearest to highway in the entire project.

 Best value unit in this type would be those low floor shielded by carpark podium i.e. B2 which is still much better than B2-h (not sure why it is priced higher).
 The rest, be prepared the F1 circuit’s noise, day and night.
 NKVE is no joke.

 So B2-h is probably the worst unit in South Brooks.
-But x 3, those who really need a 3 bedrooms and only can afford the RM6xxk pricing, this is a gem to them.
+But x 3, those who really need a 3 bedrooms with affordable pricing, this is a gem to them.
 Just tint your windows/ sliding doors and again put the curtain down and on your aircond! :).

 Tower 1 – C1-h (Central Park View); C1 (West Park View); C1a (NKVE view); C1a-h (NKVE View)

 Tower 2 – C2 (West Park View); C2-h (KL View + NKVE view

 We now focus on the second smallest three bedrooms type C1 unit (other than the type B2).
 For those who are not Formula One fans, this slightly bigger size of 1283sf is offering an additional bedroom, extra balcony in master bedroom, and bigger kitchen space for island to be included (compare to A2 and B1 types).
 You may choose either West Park/Central Park view/KL City cum NKVE view).